 Our members, depending on their industry perspective, have different concerns varying from the federal manufacturers’ excise tax, counterfeiting, marketing and supply line changes, participation in the sport and keeping our nation’s waters open, clean and abundant with fish and ASA represents all their interests.

 Each October, ASA hosts the Sportfishing Summit, the association’s annual business meeting and the nation’s leading sportfishing community networking event.
-This year, the 2013 Sportfishing Summit will be held October 16-18, at the Sanibel Harbour Marriot Resort & Spa, Fort Myers, FL.
+This year, the 2014 Sportfishing Summit will be held October 15-17, at the Hotel Contessa, San Antonio, TX.

 ASA is the leader in showcasing fishing, hunting and other sports for America’s outdoor enthusiasts in support of the industry and our members through the ASA/Eastern Fishing & Outdoor Expositions on the East Coast and the Fred Hall Shows on the West coast.
 Many ASA members exhibit in these shows which occur annually February through March.